 Of course, budget shopping is another important factor.

-Now, is specialty coffee the better option?
+Now, after digging deep in the specialty coffee vs commercial coffee question, is specialty coffee the better option?

 Only if you think it is.
 You can see that many differences of specialty coffee vs commercial coffee affect the taste and of course the price.

 Depending on what your palate finds tasty you can get an excellent cup of coffee from any of the two.